696-eth/threads/README.md

 /15

-Supply since the Merge +0.01%/y and we are in a bear market.
+Supply since the Merge +0.01%/y AND we are in a bear market.

-if we zoom out.

-We are probably going to burn more than 1%/y
+Zooming out, we are likely to burn more than 1%/y
 => Negative supply growth

-Eventually supply will find a new equilibrium.
+Eventually, supply will find a new equilibrium.

 ![](https://i.imgur.com/H65AhLb.png)